-|TIP: We were quoted 500 baht for a raft with a Thai guide and 300 baht per raft if we wanted to steer the rafts ourselves.
-Each raft can hold four people, five if the water level in the river is high.|
+|TIP: We were quoted 500 THB for a raft with a Thai guide and 300 THB per raft if we wanted to steer the rafts ourselves.
+Each raft can hold four people (or five if the water level in the river is high).|

-|NOTE: Even though this is a water activity and we all wore our bathing suits, we kept our shirts on.
+|TIP: Even though this is a water activity and we all wore our bathing suits, we kept our shirts on.
 Since Thailand is a modest country, it’s best to stay covered up.|

 |TIP: We’d recommend getting a Thai guide to steer your raft if you are traveling with young children or if you do not have the balance or the upper body strength or mobility to maneuver the raft yourself.|